 Materiality Issues Impact Valuation for External Stakeholders

 Community and Social Integration: AWC has registered The GALLERY as a Social Enterprise entity aiming to engage with the community, local artists, and students, to produce craft local products and sell the GALERY's stores across Thailand.
-The objective is to create and enhance social impact strategy projects to support people and communities, in line with the philosophy in “Building a Better Future”.
+The objective is to create and enhance social impact strategy projects to support people and communities, in line with the philosophy of “Building a Better Future”.
 Therefore, the value created for our target external stakeholder group - Local and Community is being focused.
-It is necessary for AWC to assess and monitor the output and outcome of this project, such as how it increases the quality of life, number of jobs created number of local people with skills development.
-This is to ensure that AWC is a part that shaping community well-being, building local opportunities, and increasing household income.
-To monitor effectiveness of this community flagship program, AWC has performed the social cost impact evaluation on communities and environment in term of increasing household/individual income and social return on investment based on standard and reference as indicated below.
+It is necessary for AWC to assess and monitor the output and outcome of this project, such as how it increases the quality of life, the number of jobs created number of local people with skills development.
+This is to ensure that AWC is a part which shaping community well-being, building local opportunities, and increasing household income.
+To monitor the effectiveness of this community flagship program, AWC has performed the social cost impact evaluation on communities and the environment in terms of increasing household/individual income, social return on investment, and Social cost of carbon from operation based on standard and reference as indicated below.

 Material Issue Business Value Chain Output Metric Type of impact Impact Valuation Impact Results / Impact Metrics Reference